JBZoo/CSV-Blueprint/README.md

 ## Presets and reusable schemas

-Presets enhance the efficiency and reusability of schema definitions for CSV file validation, streamlining the validation process across various files and schemas.
-Their benefits include:
+Presets significantly enhance the efficiency and reusability of schema definitions in CSV file validation by ensuring consistency across various files with common validation rules for fields like user IDs and email addresses.

-- **Consistency Across Schemas:** Presets guarantee uniform validation rules for common fields like user IDs, email addresses, and phone numbers across different CSV files.
-This consistency is crucial for maintaining data integrity and reliability.
-- **Ease of Maintenance:** Centralized updates to presets automatically propagate changes to all schemas using them.
-  This approach eliminates the need to manually update each schema, significantly reducing maintenance efforts.
-- **Flexibility and Customization:** While offering a foundational set of validation rules, presets also allow for field-specific rule overrides to meet the unique requirements of individual schemas.
-This ensures a balance between consistency and customization.
-- **Rapid Development:** Presets facilitate quick schema setup for new CSV files by reusing established validation rules.
-This allows for a faster development cycle, focusing on unique fields without redefining common rules.
-- **Error Reduction:** Utilizing consistent and tested presets reduces the likelihood of errors in manual schema definitions, leading to improved data quality and reliability.
-- **Efficiency in Large-scale Projects:** In large projects with extensive data volumes, presets provide a standardized approach to applying common validation logic, simplifying data management and validation tasks.

-Overall, presets offer a compelling solution for anyone involved in CSV file validation, enhancing consistency, maintenance, flexibility, development speed, error minimization, and project efficiency.
+This uniformity maintains data integrity and simplifies maintenance by allowing centralized updates that automatically apply to all linked schemas.
+Moreover, presets support customization through field-specific rule overrides, facilitating both standardization and specific needs adaptation.

+Focus on your task rather than copy&pasting.

 ### Example with presets